orchestron-orchestrator/sorespo/docs/tutorials/run-on-linux.md

 ```shell
 FILE="tutorial-l3vpn-svc.xml" make send-config
 ```

+Once the configuration messages in the main Orchestron window stop scrolling, you can proceed.

 The resulting lab has three core SR Linux routers, each with an attached customer edge running FRRouting.
 This diagram shows the topology: